umd-dslam/P2PDB/README.md

 If you wish to make contributions to this project, please refer to [Contributor Instructions](CONTRIBUTING.md) for more information.

-If you have some IoT data you can contribute our research prototype, please contact us by `coming@soon`.
-This email is only accessible by P2PDB's executive team and board members.
+If you have some IoT data you can contribute our research prototype, please contact us by `gangliao@cs.umd.edu`.

 ## License